rdsq/cross-utils-js/README.md

 This is a package that contains some utils designed to work across all JavaScript runtimes

+If the runtime the script runs on is not supported, it will throw `Error('Unsupported runtime')`

 ## Exit

 `exit` is a function to end the program execution with a status code, works with Node, Deno and Bun